ricardofdc/LPOO_19-20/docs/README.md

 ### 2. Instantiation of the Elements
 #### 2.1) Problem in Context
-When creating an element, wether it is the ship, the ball, the bricks or even the walls, we wanted to save its position because that way it can be checked and modified throughout the game.
+When creating an element, whether it is the ship, the ball, the bricks or even the walls, we wanted to save its position because that way it can be checked and modified throughout the game.

 #### 2.2) The Pattern
-We followed **Abstract Factory** as we have a family of products that is designed to work together, needing to reinforce this constraint.
+We followed **Composite Pattern** because this simplifies the process of accessing the position of different objects.

 #### 2.3) Implementation
-The objects instantiation is made with **Element** by saving the position, working together with each subclass's constructor (ex: Ball, Ship, Brick, Wall).
+The objects instantiation is made with Element by saving the position, working together with each subclass's constructor (ex: Ball, Ship, Brick, Wall).

 ![element](element.png)